MarilynKeller/HumerusPlate/README.md

 ...
 ```

-## To run the plate positioning optimization, you will need to compile sample2meshdist library as follows:
+To run the bone registration and the plate positioning optimization, you will need to compile sample2meshdist library as follows:

 ```
 cd sbody/mesh_distance